sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 - [Provider onboarding](/cookbook-payments/provider-onboarding-and-identity-verification/)
   is handled with Stripe Connect Onboarding.
-A provider cannot create listings (i.e. receive money from customers) unless they have verified their identity with Stripe, thereby making sure that the platform is always KYC compliant.
+A provider cannot create listings (i.e. receive money from customers) unless they have verified their identity with Stripe &mdash; this ensures that the platform is always KYC compliant.
 - CheckoutPage.js handles all Stripe actions related to customer checkout, including creating and confirming the payment intent, with a